julianpistorius/tysons_r_rstudio_tutorial/jetstream_rstudio_tutorial.md

 This tutorial is for installing and launching [RStudio-Server](https://www.rstudio.com/products/rstudio/) from Atmosphere / Jetstream cloud instances.

-Once it is running RStudio-Server is accessed via a web browser pointed to the instance IP address and port number.
+Once it is running RStudio-Server is accessed via a web browser pointed to the instance IP address and a port number (default for Rstudio-Server is `<IP-ADDRESS>:8787`).

 For those interested in working in an existing image with R and RStudio-Server installed, check out the quick start [Launching RStudio in Atmosphere/Jetstream](newhtmlhere).